Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool (to end a running split test early) but does not explicitly state when not to use it or provide alternatives.
-However, the context is clear and the sibling list includes other split test tools, making differentiation possible.
+The description says when to use (to end a running test early) and mentions reversibility via rollback_apply, implying alternatives.
+However, it does not explicitly state when not to use or compare directly to other tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.